 Turks and Caicos

 Turks and Caicos is all about beaches – which are some of the best, if not the best, in the Caribbean.
 With only eight inhabited islands – from forty – there are many secluded and remote beaches to discover too.
-However even the most popular beaches often don’t feel busy.
+However even the most popular beaches don’t feel busy.

 At Grace Bay expect unbelievable powder-white sand set against sparkling clear turquoise water.
 The calm swimming water here is perfect for snorkeling, and the sunset is breathtaking.
 This is one of our top five beaches in the Caribbean.